cucumber/common/react/javascript/CSS_map.md

 # CSS map

 Overview of the semantic CSS classes.
-They sshould all be prefixed with `cucumberReact-` to avoid conflicts in integration.
+They should all be prefixed with `cucumber-` to avoid conflicts in integration.

 ## Gherkin document